frees-au/ce/README.md

 dependencies.
 It's intended for learning and copying rather than being something we expect you to use as a base theme.
 Please don't ask for support if you do 😬.

-Install the css with the following command, just to get you started.
+Normally you'd just work out of the theme directory, but these commands will run build and watch from the root.

 ```
+ddev fe-build
-ddev frontend
+ddev fe-watch
 ```

 ## Testing